Abi Cryerhall has over 25 years’ experience as an archaeologist and heritage consultant.

 Abi has expertise in the preparation of heritage and archaeological assessments, research designs, heritage impact statements, heritage and compliance advice, and heritage management documents.
 She also has a thorough understanding of NSW heritage and planning legislation, best-practice guidelines, and their application for developers.

-‘Being an interdisciplinary heritage expert is a great privilege—we get to see the layered stories of humanity and how heritage and archaeology can be used to connect diverse communities.’
+‘Being an heritage consultant is a great privilege—we get to see the layered stories of humanity and how heritage and archaeology can be used to connect diverse communities.’

 Bachelor of Arts (Joint Honours), History of Art & Architecture / Ancient History & Archaeology, Trinity College Dublin, Ireland